 The next season, 1979, Mike returned to Charlotte to gain some experience in a less pressurized environment, and his 9-3 record in 14 starts effectively forced the organization to return him to Rochester.

 Boddicker spent the 1980, 1981, and 1982 seasons on the cusp of the major leagues.
 He spent most of his time with Rochester, but the Orioles called him up for spot duty on occasion.
-On October 4, 1980, he made his major-league debut, pitching 7 1/3 innings, striking out five, but giving up five earned runs in a loss to the Cleveland Indians.
+On October 4, 1980, he made his major-league debut, pitching 7 1/3 innings, striking out four, but giving up five earned runs in a loss to the Cleveland Indians.
 In 1981 he made two appearances, with no decisions, and in 1982, the 24-year-old pitched 25 2/3 innings for Baltimore and earned his first big-league victory, in a relief role against the New York Yankees on September 13.

 But despite his ability, and major-league potential, there simply was no room in the Orioles’ pitching rotation for Boddicker.
 In 1982 manager Earl Weaver’s starting rotation included established starters Jim Palmer (Hall of Fame), Scott McGregor, Dennis Martinez, and Mike Flanagan, so a new right-hander like Boddicker had no role to fill.
 He might have remained with the Orioles out of spring training, but would have idled in the bullpen.
 The time in Rochester allowed him to refine his craft, to get ready to answer the proverbial door should opportunity knock.